cloudify-cosmo/cloudify-packager/README.md

 - pika -*to send events to rabbitmq if it's installed on the packaging server (for testing purposes)* a bootstrap script is provided to install the above packages.

-NOTE: the below packages are installed DURING The get/pkg process due to an post installation process with openjdk. will be resolved soon.
-- opnejdk-7-jdk -*for maven*
-- maven -*to build the orchestrator - will be removed once the orchestrator is python-ed*

 ### Structure